beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > The server has formed this document somehow.
 The document can be a static text file saved into the server's directory.
 The server can also form the HTML documents dynamically according to the application code, using, for example, data from a database.
 The HTML code of the example application has been formed dynamically, because it contains information on the number of created notes.

 Der Server hat dieses Dokument irgendwie erstellt.
 Das Dokument kann eine statische Textdatei sein, die im Serververzeichnis abgespeichert wurde.
-Der Server kann auch dynamisch HTML-Dokumente erstellen in dem er bspw.
+Der Server kann auch dynamisch HTML-Dokumente erstellen, indem er bspw.
 Daten aus einer Datenbank lädt.
 Der HTML-Quellcode der Beispielanwendung wurde dynamisch erstellt, weil er die Anzahl der erstellten Notizen enthält.

 > The HTML code of the homepage is as follows: